Igalia/webkit-container-sdk/docs/05-Setup-vscode.md

 ## Setting up vscode

-There's a script for it, <wkdev-setup-vscode> which can be executed from inside a container:
+There's a script for it, <wkdev-setup-vscode>, which can be executed from inside a container:

 ```bash